-Apart from a sore throat, you may suffer from high fever, swollen neck glands and extreme tiredness.
-Although in most cases there is no serious health risk for the patient, it may be an unpleasant experience.
+Apart from a sore throat, you may suffer from a high fever, swollen lymph nodes in the neck, pharyngitis and extreme tiredness.
+Although in most cases there is no serious health risk for the patient, it may be an unpleasant experience with lymph node enlargement lasting a few weeks post-recovery.

-Pfeiffer’s disease is contagious during two to eighteen months, from the moment the first symptoms are noticed.
+The virus is contagious during its four to seven week incubation period to the moment the first symptoms are noticed.
 The virus spreads through saliva, coughing, sneezing and shared cutlery.
+It did not get its nickname as the 'kissing disease' for nothing!

-There is no specific medication for Pfeiffer’s disease, although some treatments may alleviate symptoms.
-It is unlikely to catch the disease again if you have already had it, since your immunity will have built up against the virus.
+There is no perfect medication although some treatments such as nucleoside analogues (i.e. acyclovir) may alleviate symptoms.
+It is unlikely to manifest the disease again if you have already had it, since your immunity will have built up against the virus.
+However, there are rare cases where individuals present months or years later.
+This is why maintaining an accurate history of your health can assist your primary care provider in determining the cause.

 This occurs often with young children, although it may happen at any age.
-In most cases the infection is over within a couple of days, but sometimes the infection comes back a few times per year.
+In most cases the infection is over within a couple of days, but sometimes the infection comes back a few times per year, creating worried caregivers along the way.

 Although the symptoms are controllable in most cases, an antibiotic treatment may be necessary.
-If you suffer from severe and recurrent tonsil infections, your doctor may recommend to have them removed.
-This surgery was very common forty or fifty years ago, but today it is not as frequent.
+If you suffer from severe and recurrent tonsil infections, your doctor may recommend a tonsillectomy to have them removed.
+This surgery was very common forty or fifty years ago, but today it is not as frequent as medicine has learned more about managing the condition.

-A throat infection is an infection of the larynx which leads to a persistant sore throat, hoarseness or loss of voice.
-Most people get over it within a week, just by giving their voice a rest and using medication to alleviate the pain.
-In some case however, the throat infection can persist for several weeks.
+A throat infection is a general infection of various tissues including the pharynx or larynx which lead to a persistent sore throat, hoarseness or loss of voice.
+Most people recover within a week, just by giving their voice a rest and using medication to alleviate the pain.
+In some cases however, the infection can persist for several weeks.

-The causes of a throat infection range from voice exhaustion to smoking or viral infection.
-It is important to find out the cause of the throat infection in order to treat it accordingly.
+The causes of a throat infection range from vocal overuse and exhaustion to smoking or a viral infection.
+It is important to determine the root cause in order to treat it accordingly.

 The symptoms of persistent sore throat are varied: